Turkmenistan wants to close 'Gates of Hell' gas crater | DW | 08.01.2022

 Turkmenistan's president, Gurbanguly Berdymukhamedov, said Saturday he wants to extinguish the flaming Darvaza natural gas crater.

-The site is a popular tourist attraction in the Central Asian country known as the "Gates of Hell."
+The site is a popular tourist attraction in the Central Asian country, and is known as the "Gates of Hell."

-On Saturday, Berdymukhamedov appeared on state television ordering officials in the government to put out the fire, citing ecological damage and economic concerns.
+On Saturday, Berdymukhamedov appeared on state television ordering government officials to put out the fire, citing ecological damage and economic concerns.

 He said the natural gas fire "negatively affects both the environment and the health of the people living nearby."

-The "Gates of Hell" is roughly 260 kilometers (160 miles) north of the Turkmen capital Ashgabat.
+The "Gates of Hell" is located roughly 260 kilometers (160 miles) north of the Turkmen capital, Ashgabat.
 The site is 60 meters (190 feet) wide and 20 meters (70 feet) at its depth.

-To prevent the spread of natural gas, Soviet geologists started the fire mistakenly believing it would be extinguished in a short period of time.
+Soviet geologists started the fire to prevent the spread of natural gas, mistakenly believing it would be extinguished in a short period of time.

-Decades later, the "Gates of Hell" is still burning and has for decades, like the inferno it is named for.
+Decades later, the "Gates of Hell" is still burning, like the inferno it is named for.

 In 2018, the president ordered it renamed "Shining of Karakum."